ghga-de/milestones-docs/49-jackal/technical_specification.md

 ### Included/Required:
 I. Re-implement the entire LinkML-based model in schemapack
 II.
-Autogeneration of mermaid-based ER diagrams from a schemapack specs
+Autogeneration of mermaid-based ER diagrams from a schemapack definition
 III.
-Autogenerate documentation from schemapack specs
+Autogenerate documentation from schemapack definition
 IV.
 Transpile schemapack-based models to a spreadsheet representation

 ## Implementation Details: